mohd-afeef-badri/psd/demos/soildynamics/fast-track-tutorials.md

 - *Optionally try using `-fastmethod` flag with `PSD_PreProcess`  optimized solver*
+- *Optionally try using `-timediscretization generalized-alpha` instead of `-timediscretization newmark-beta` to change time discretization scheme*
 - *Add `-sequential` flag to `PSD_PreProcess`  for sequential solver, but remember to use `PSD_Solve_Seq` instead of `PSD_Solve`*